Heat Stroke in Pets

-- Dogs can be encouraged to play in the sprinkler, or can be gently hosed down with cool water to prevent overheating.
+- Encourage dogs to play in the sprinkler, or can be gently hose them down with cool water to prevent overheating.

 - Exercise your dog early in the morning or after sunset, during the coolest parts of the day.
 Don’t overdo exercise or play sessions, regardless of the time of day.